sagemath/trac_to_gh/Issue 6739.md

 # Issue 6739: warning when importing sage within the sage build directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6739

 Original creator: was